 NOTE: When gating on the DP thymocytes, verify that the population of DP thymocytes is gated correctly for individual samples.
 Stimulated cells downregulate surface coreceptors, and an unintended exclusion of events can occur if a tight DP gate is used.

-Kinase Library Screening (Centrifuge-independent Assay)
+Kinase Inhibitor Library Screening (Centrifuge-independent Assay)

 Treatment of thymocytes with kinase inhibitors